About Andrew Sugarman

 Examples of reported/ongoing cases include:

-- Thompson v Ministry of Justice, forthcoming EAT hearing acting for a Valuer Vice President in the First-Tier Tribunal (Property Chamber) in his claim of part-time worker discrimination in relation to access to the judicial pension scheme and pay;
+- Thompson v Ministry of Justice (2016) UKEAT/0004/15/LA (joined with Miller v MoJ): acting for a former Valuer Chair in the First-Tier Tribunal (Property Chamber) in the EAT in his claim of part-time worker discrimination in relation to access to the judicial pension scheme, pay and other benefits;

-- Stuart v BUPA Dental Services Limited UKEAT/0237/13/BA, 21st January 2014: for the successful respondent on an appeal concerning the employment status of a dentist;
+- Stuart v BUPA Dental Services Limited UKEAT/0237/13/BA (2014): for the successful respondent on an appeal to the EAT concerning the employment status of a dentist;

-- Browne v Central Manchester University Hospitals NHS Trust, EqLR 545 (liability) and EqLR 186 (remedies): 4 week race discrimination/unfair dismissal claim for the successful claimant who recovered in excess of £1m in compensation;
+- Browne v Central Manchester University Hospitals NHS Trust, EqLR 545 (liability) and EqLR 186 (remedies), IDS Employment Law Discrimination Handbook, Chapter 26: 4 week race discrimination/unfair dismissal claim for the successful claimant who recovered in excess of £1m in compensation;

-- Calderdale MBC v Wells UKEAT/0340/09/CEA, LTL 7/12/2009 – successfully responding to an appeal concerning the definition of employee status (with an order for costs in the EAT);
+- Calderdale MBC v Wells UKEAT/0340/09/CEA, LTL 7/12/2009 – successfully responding to an appeal to the EAT concerning the definition of employee status (including obtaining an order for costs in the EAT after a full substantive hearing).

 - M v H NHS Trust: Complicated claim pleaded in excess of £1m brought by a former nurse arising out of an accident at work;